saminyasar004/saminyasar004/README.md

 - 🤔 I’m looking for help with Programmer.
 - 💬 Ask me about anything
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I hate Fix Bug on my code.
+- ⚡ Fun fact: 👕 T-Shirt Lover.

 ### Connect with me: